Air Quality Improvement Plan

 Transversal actions

 Some of the Plan's actions involve more than one of these areas.
 This is the case of the promotion of liquefied natural gas (LNG) as an alternative fuel for ships, terminal machinery and trucks.
-LNG reduces NOx emissions by 80% and completely eliminates the emissions of suspended solid particles and sulphur oxides, which is why the port participates in various R&D projects.
+LNG reduces NOx emissions by 80% and completely eliminates the emissions of suspended solid particles and sulphur oxides, which is why the port participates in various R&D projects to promote it.